 Some of this is actually relatively easy to accomplish today.
 The largest hurdle however is consistency of the data layout in the images of the receipts submitted as proof of sale or proof of purchase.
 If your program will have limited variances in invoice or receipt layouts along with consistent product descriptions on eligible products, the use of image scanning technology can accomplish the task.

-The challenge is that most claim programs are based on transactions through independent partners and retailers who utilize their own proprietary point-of-sale systems.
+The challenge is that most claim programs are based on transactions through independent partners and retailers who use their own proprietary point-of-sale systems.
 And among those systems are potentially hundreds of variations in layouts and product descriptions often making it cost prohibitive to use these technologies for reliable data scans.

 - Distributor purchased from